-Which brings us to the point of this article… What is digital lighting?
-Well, let’s start by contrasting with our 0-10V set up.
+This brings us to the point of this article… What is digital lighting?
+Well, let’s start by contrasting with our 0-10V setup.
 In both digital lighting and 0-10V dimming, each light fixture gets power, which is usually provided in the form of a hot wire and a neutral wire, carrying (in the U.S.) 120- or 277-volts AC.
 Next, in both digital and 0-10V lighting, the fixture gets a low-voltage pair of wires.

 This two-way communication opens a world of benefits that digital lighting provides us.
 These benefits include:

 - No bulky dimming equipment: Remember, with digital lighting, we are not “dimming” the lights, we are telling the lights to dim themselves.
-This means that instead of an electrical closet full of dimming equipment, every single light fixture contains its own miniature dimmer (usually built into the driver).
-All you need is a central node or processor to communicate out to the lights.
+This means that instead of an electrical closet full of dimming equipment, every light fixture contains its own miniature dimmer (usually built into the driver).
+You only need a central node or processor to communicate with the lights.

 - Individual addresses: This one is huge.
 In analog dimming, there is no way to differentiate between light fixtures, except through physical wiring.
 If two fixtures are wired together, they will both receive the same analog signal, and will both dim to the same level.
 With digital dimming, we can talk to every single light fixture independently!
 These individual addresses lead us to our next advantage…